With your donation, our local partners can restore a vulnerable Ethiopian’s dignity and help them rewrite their story.

 Our aim is to make sure your donations go as far as possible.

-How we invested your money in 2018
+How we invested your money last year

 What you helped us achieve